 This document assumes that you're already familiar with Wowza Streaming Engine.
 If you aren't familiar with Wowza Streaming Engine, you can get a free 180-day trial license for Wowza Streaming Engine by completing a request form on the Wowza Streaming Engine Trial webpage

 .
-The Wowza Streaming Engine Trial Edition download includes the Wowza Streaming Engine software, all premium AddOns, documentation, and examples.
+The Wowza Streaming Engine Trial Edition download includes the Wowza Streaming Engine software, documentation, and examples.
 The Wowza Streaming Engine User's Guide

 contains comprehensive documentation about how to install and use the server.